movisens/movisensxs-api/README.md

 Warning: This API is currently in early beta and will be subject to change!

+A Postman collection of the movisensXS API is available here: https://www.getpostman.com/collections/0d55d82e27882ca7fbb8

 ### Set up ###

 Add the JitPack repository and the dependency to your build file: